 Here, too, the focus is on local sourcing and sustainability.
 Wild herbs, seafood and seaweed straight from the sea and fresh ingredients from the garden are melded together into a gastronomical sensation.

 And now onto our 40 must-eat foods while you're in Cape Town.
 First up: let's solve that all too common travelling dilemma – on the road snackage.

 1. Droëwors – dried, spiced sausage.
 We're fans of Frankie Fenner's version of this more-ish snack (and their biltong).

 2. Biltong – dried, salted and spiced strips of beef or game (springbok, kudu and ostrich are common).
 J&M Famous Biltong is heavenly and they have branches throughout Cape Town.

 4. Top Deck – a two-tone milk and white chocolate bar from Cadbury.

-5. Chuckles – malted puffs, peanut, raisin or shortbread coated in chocolate (at Woolworths).
+5. Chuckles – melt-in-your-mouth malted puffs, peanut, raisin or shortbread coated in chocolate (at Woolworths).

 6. Bacon maple croissants from Jason Bakery in Bree Street.

 7. Freshly-baked muffins, particularly the cappuccino ones, at the in-house bakeries at Spar supermarkets.